Australian rules football in the Australian Capital Territory: History

-Both rugby union and soccer were been played in what was known as the Queanbeyan-Yass region as early as 1907-1910.
-While it was sparsely populated prior to the establishment of the Federal Territory, these two codes were well established in the existing townships by the time that the Federal Territory was created.
 Following the Federation of Australia in 1908, Canberra became the new planned national capital.
-Between 1901 and 1927 Melbourne had served as the National Capital.
+Between 1901 and 1927, Melbourne had served as the National Capital.
 The gradual migration of civil servants from Melbourne to Canberra helped fuel strong early enthusiasm for the Australian rules.

-1911 saw the first recorded match of Australian rules in what was informally known as "Canberra" was an exhibition match between the Royal Military College and employees of the Home Affairs Department on the 29th July.
+The first recorded match of Australian rules in what was informally known as "Canberra" happened in 1911.
+It was an exhibition match between the Royal Military College and employees of the Home Affairs Department on the 29th July.

 Three teams (Canberra, Duntroon and Federals) contested matches at the Acton Racecourse (now covered by Lake Burley Griffin) and at Blanfordia (now Manuka Oval).

 The Federal Territory League Australian Rules Football League began in 1924 with founding members Acton and Queanbeyan.
 The following year, the premiership was contested by 4 clubs including Canberra, Federal and Duntroon.
-By 1926 the competition had gained popularity and was contested by 5 clubs.
+By 1926, the competition had gained popularity and was contested by five clubs.

-New clubs gradually entered the league, when in 1927 it became known as the Canberra Australian National Football League (CANFL).
+New clubs gradually entered the league, when it became known as the Canberra Australian National Football League (CANFL) in 1927.

 In 1931, the Canberra Australian National Junior League was formed.